slibanore/lim_b7/README.md

-# LIM_b7
+# LIM_b7: nu_masses

-## Goal of this project:
+### Goal of this project

-Reconstruct the velocity field (radial and transverse) of large scale structures using cross correlations with LIM, so to constrain neutrino masses.
+Reconstruct the radial and transverse velocity field of large scale structures using cross correlations with LIM, in order to to constrain neutrino masses.

-## Developers:
+### Developers

 *Sarah Libanore*, *Gali Shmueli*